How to Start Tea Business in Canada

 B. Production and Quality Control

-• Production Planning: Develop production plans based on demand forecasts and sales trends.
-Ensure that production schedules align with supply chain capabilities.
+• Production Planning: According to forecast demand and sales trends develop production plans, and will make sure that production schedules meet supply chain capabilities.

-• Packaging and Labeling: Invest in high-quality packaging that preserves the freshness and flavor of the tea.
-Ensure that labeling complies with Canadian regulations, including ingredient lists and health claims.
+• Packaging and Labeling: Invest in high-quality packaging that keeps the tea fresh and full-bodied in flavor.
+Ensure all labeling complies with Canadian rules and regulations, such as ingredient lists or health claims made on behalf of any products claiming to offer health benefits.

 C. Human Resources Management